python/cpython/Doc/library/multiprocessing.rst

 .. class:: multiprocessing.queues.SimpleQueue()

-   It is a simplified :class:`Queue` type, very close to a locked :class:`Pipe`.
+   It is a simplified :class:`~multiprocessing.Queue` type, very close to a locked :class:`Pipe`.

    .. method:: empty()